 #1 Aloe Vera prevents dandruff

 The gel in the aloe vera leaves contains amino acids and antioxidants that can help battle dandruff.
-In a 2019 review of 23 clinical trials, the authors reported that aloe vera can reduce inflammation, which can be beneficial for individuals with dandruff.
+In a 2019 review of 23 clinical trials, the authors reported that aloe vera can minimize inflammation, which can be beneficial for individuals with dandruff.
 In an earlier small study, it was noted that the antibacterial and antifungal properties of the plant may help prevent dandruff.

 #2 Aloe vera promotes hair growth